This post contains affiliate links. Please read my disclosures.

 - Easy.
 This is a classic easy bake which packs in maximum flavour for minimal effort.

 - Quick to make.
-Just 10-15 minutes to make the sponge, 60 minutes in the oven, 2 minutes for the drizzle.
+Just 10-15 minutes to make the sponge, 60 minutes in the oven, 2 minutes for the simple lemon glaze.

 Watch to see how to make it